Catastrophic coverage is insurance for floods, earthquakes, hurricanes, and other high-cost natural disasters.

 Even if you think your home is in the clear, your mortgage lender may not.
 It may require catastrophe insurance to protect its investment.

 Costs for catastrophe insurance vary by insurer and area.
 In general, the greater the risk, the higher the cost.
 Take Florida, for example.
-Areas along the coast have a high risk for hurricane, flood, wildfires, and earth movement, so the cost is probably higher than a landlocked area in the Midwest.
+Areas along the coast have a high risk for hurricanes, floods, wildfires, and earth movement, so the cost is probably higher than a landlocked area in the Midwest.

 Certain locations may also have to deal with special deductibles, like Texas’s designated catastrophe area.
 Hurricane risk is high for the 14 counties in this area, and that can make it difficult for homeowners to get home insurance.
 Moreover, coverage in this area likely has a hurricane deductible on top of the standard flat deductible.
 Depending on where your home is, a hurricane deductible can be as much as 10% of your home’s insured value.